dedis/cothority/README.md

 and follow the instruction of the dialog.
 After a successful setup there should be two configuration files:

-- `~/.config/cothorityd/group.toml`: The public information of your cothority server.
+- The *public configuration file* of your cothority server is located at `~/.config/cothorityd/group.toml`.
 Adapt the `description` variable to your liking and send the file to other cothority operators to request access to the cothority.
-- `~/.config/cothorityd/config.toml`: The private information of your cothoriy server. **Warning:** Never (!!!) share this file with anybody, as it contains the private key of your conode.
+- The *private configuration file* of your cothoriy server is located at `~/.config/cothorityd/config.toml`.

+**Warning:** Never (!!!) share the `config.toml` file with anybody, as it contains the private key of your conode.

 **Note:** The [DEDIS cothority configuration file](https://github.com/dedis/cothority/blob/master/dedis-servers.toml) provides an example of how such a public configuration file with multiple conodes could look like.